mlrun/mlrun/docs/install/kubernetes.md

 (install-on-kubernetes)=
-# Install MLRun on a Kubernetes Cluster
+# Install MLRun on Kubernetes

 **In this section**
 - [Prerequisites](#prerequisites)